Kryptonite778/Kryptonite778/README.md

 My work focuses on **software quality, system reliability, and network fundamentals**, with experience in testing, analysis, and system-level thinking.

-This profile documents my projects, labs, and learning journey across **QA, networking, and engineering systems**.
+This profile documents my projects, labs, and learning journey across **QA, networking, and system engineering**.

 ---